top of page

 • Explain all the food allergies, allergen by allergen.
 It's not enough to say 'legumes' or 'tree nuts'.
 Name them.

 • Provide clear examples of where your allergens can hide in common ingredients.
-Not everyone realizes that the marshmallow fluff Aunt Lynne uses to make her famous fudge most likely contains egg whites, or that Cousin Molly's hummus dip most likely contains sesame (aka tahini), or that Grammy's family cornbread recipe most likely contains dairy.
+Not everyone realizes that the marshmallow fluff Aunt Lynne uses to make her famous fudge most likely contains egg whites, or that Cousin Molly's hummus most likely contains sesame (aka tahini).

 • Describe cross contact, how it can happen (via serving utensils, via guests' unwashed hands, from a surface that wasn't cleaned properly) and how it can be avoided.